 You’ve probably heard the term “Open Enrollment.”
-You probably hear it more in the months of November and December.
 But what exactly is Open Enrollment and why should you care?
-We recently launched a partnership with Stride Health to help our sitters and caregivers find ease in selecting healthcare that works for them.
+We’ve partnered with Catch to help our caregivers find ease in selecting healthcare that works for them.
 So together we’re sharing a short guide to the most common questions about Open Enrollment.
-(TLDR: the one time of year you can buy or change your health insurance!).

 What is Open Enrollment?

 The Open Enrollment Period, more commonly known as OEP, is the one time of year that you can buy or change your health insurance.
 If you don’t buy health insurance during OEP, you will not be able to purchase until OEP the following year unless you experience a qualifying life event.
 If you already have health insurance, this still applies to you!
 This is the one time of year you can change your plan.

 Americans ages 18 to 64 will need to purchase their own health insurance if they don’t already have coverage from an employer, a spouse or parent’s employer, TRICARE, the VA, or Medicare.

 When is Open Enrollment?

 The Biden administration has extended Open Enrollment an additional 30 days.
 It begins on November 1, 2021, and now ends on January 15, 2022.
 However, in order to get coverage that begins on January 1, 2022, you must still enroll by December 15, 2021.

 Which States Have Extended or Shortened Enrollment Windows?